WinVector/Examples/XICOR/xicor_explore.md

 There are other aspects of *ξ* that might be considered disadvantages.
 The calculation is not symmetric; it measures dependency in one direction only.
-It also doesn’t have a notion of “anti-correlation”: it will tell you if *y* is dependent on *x*, but not whether the dependency is direct or inverse.
+It also doesn’t have a notion of “anti-correlation”: it will tell you if *y* is dependent on *x*, but not whether the correlation between them is direct or inverse.

 From a data science perspective, the *ξ* correlation and associated significance test may prove to be useful for tasks like variable